 Her numerous film and tv credits include art direction for "Lady Gaga’s ABC Thanksgiving Special", production design for several award winning feature films and shorts, and commercials for leading entities such as PBS, DirectTV, Axe, Bulova, and Qualcomm.

 Tzykun is a founding member of GLMMR - an NYC-based interdisciplinary art collective that fuses the worlds of fine art, audiovisual technology, and live performance.
 GLMMR's projects include critically acclaimed productions of "The Man Who Mistook His Wife For A Hat" at Indianapolis Opera, "Soldier Songs" at Atlanta Opera and San Diego Opera, and "Winterreise" at Portland Opera, Atlanta Opera, Anchorage Opera, and NYC’s National Sawdust, where they also most recently presented a World Premiere of "The Book Of Dreams - Chapter Sand", an original work in collaboration with the renowned composer David T. Little.

 Her work was showcased in a solo exhibition at the National Opera America Center in New York, and has been featured in exhibitions at the Entertainment Industry Expo in NYC, Habima National Theater in Tel-Aviv, the World Stage Design Exhibition in Toronto, in Entertainment Design and Lighting and Sound America magazines.
-Tzykun has also served as a panelist on the Opera Panel of the National Endowment for the Arts and taught as a guest lecturer at the Weill Music Institute at Carnegie Hall.
+Tzykun has also served as a panelist on the Opera Panel of the National Endowment for the Arts and taught as a guest lecturer at the Weill Music Institute at Carnegie Hall, the Eugene O'Neill Theater Center, and UMKC.
 In 2016, the International Opera Awards nominated Victoria Tzykun for Best Design.